tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_user_connected`

 In many applications supporting real-time collaboration, the currently connected users are displayed.
-This setting enables you to detect when a user enters the session.
+This setting enables you to track when a user enters the session.

 **Type:** `Function`